 If you want to sell successfully in the real estate industry you need a professional logo and branding strategy in place.
 Whether you are a realtor, starting a real estate property investment company or property management service your logo needs to effectively convey your business and its values.

-In this guide I'll walk you through the real estate logo design process, provide you with helpful tips, a list of resources and some of the best real estate logo design samples for realtor branding, independent real estate agencies, commercial real estate, luxury real estate and more.
+In this guide I'll walk you through the real estate investment logos design process, provide you with helpful tips, a list of resources and some of the best real estate logo design samples for realtor branding, independent real estate agencies, commercial real estate, luxury real estate and more.
 By the time you are done reading this guide you'll be ready to tackle your design with confidence by using our logo maker, hire a branding agency or freelance designer.
 We don't just offer beautiful options for a real estate logo but other branding like construction logo and photography logo as well.

 How to Create a Real Estate Logo